-At each step of the way Access RV was able to grow to the next level by being easy to do business and by taking care of our customers.
-For none of these accomplishments could be achieved without the trust and loyalty of our customers.
+At each step of the way, Access RV was able to grow to the next level by being easy to do business with and truly caring for our customers.
+None of these accomplishments could be achieved without the trust and loyalty of our customers.
 We are grateful for that trust.

 What is Route 66 Dealer Network?

-Route 66 RV Network is Americas largest RV dealer network.
-Every new or used RV purchased from a ROUTE 66 RV Network dealer comes with our exclusive Customer Care Promises at no charge.
-Enjoy the peace of mind knowing that there are over 150 RV dealerships across North America ready and willing to meet your service needs.
+Route 66 RV Network is America’s largest RV dealer network.
+Every new or used RV purchased from a ROUTE 66 RV Network dealer comes with our exclusive Customer Care Promises, at no charge.
+Enjoy the peace of mind knowing that there are over 150 RV dealerships across North America who are ready and willing to meet your service needs.

-You can rest assured that you’ll not only experience the same quality service and preferential treatment that you’ve come to expect from your home ROUTE 66 dealer, but you’ll also be treated with integrity and respect.
+Purchasing through a ROUTE 66 dealer provides the assurance that you’ll receive the same quality service and preferential treatment that you’ve come to expect from your home ROUTE 66 dealer, and you’ll also be treated with same integrity and respect.

 WHAT TYPE OF RV IS RIGHT FOR YOU?